ThawaBR/GhostHub/README.md

 - Emotes: 46+ animations available: Panessa, Stars, Fanclub, and many more.
 - Roulette: Allows you to pick any item from the roulette.
 - Utilities:
-  - Speed boost toggle for faster movement.
+  - Speed.
-  - Respawn button.
+  - Respawn.
-  - Noclip toggle.
+  - Noclip.
-  - Infinite Vision button.
+  - Infinite Vision.
-  - Anti Mute button.
+  - Anti Mute.
-  - Anti Blind button.
+  - Anti Blind.

 ## Status
 - **Version:** 0.5.0